Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 ## Recommendations Details

-### VM-1 - Avoid running a production workload on a single VM
+### VM-1 - Run production workloads on two or more VMs

 #### Importance: Critical